William Adama: Personality and relationships

 He was also well known for forming more than one father/daughter bond with members of the military under his command, particularly Kara 'Starbuck' Thrace, Anastasia 'Dee' Dualla and Louanne 'Kat' Katraine, telling Kat once that he and his wife would have liked to have a daughter as well as their sons, stating that "Three's a good round number".
 Similarly, when Kara Thrace voiced her anxieties about her own identity when she returned from the dead, Adama reassured her by proclaiming "You're my daughter".
 Evidence of his relationship with Dee was when he called her into his office so he could voice his frustrations with the fact that President Roslin stood against him and Lee having sided with her on the matter believing she had nothing to say.
 Though Dee proved him wrong in this regard.
 Despite his vocal dislike of Cylons, Adama even managed to form a father/daughter bond with the second Cylon Number Eight copy he encountered, Sharon 'Athena' Agathon, growing to trust her despite the fact that her 'predecessor' shot him.
 Prior to her shooting him and discovering she was a cylon, Adama had a similar relationship with the first Number Eight copy he knew, Sharon 'Boomer' Valerii.
 He even stated that he loved her, that she meant a lot him and that she was more than a machine to him, that she was a vital living person.
 It was in part because of his relationship with Boomer that motivated Adama to become attached to Athena and bond with her.

 Adama also retained his strong friendship with Saul Tigh even after the latter is discovered to be a cylon.
 His relationship with President Laura Roslin has been particularly turbulent; although they have often disagreed over crucial decisions, such as when Roslin convinced Starbuck to return to Caprica to retrieve the Arrow of Apollo, or when she convinced the Agathons that their daughter Hera – the first human/Cylon hybrid – had died during the birth, they have also demonstrated a great affection for each other, Adama admitting after she was briefly captured by the Cylons that he cannot live without her.
 In Season Four, it is shown that they developed an intimate romantic relationship.
 After her death, he placed his wedding ring on her finger and buried her outside the cabin he planned to build and live in solitude.

 Preparing for the role

 Actor Edward James Olmos has brown eyes, but when playing William Adama he wore contact lenses that make Adama's eyes blue.
 This was done so that Olmos and actor Jamie Bamber, who played his son Lee, would resemble each other more.
-Reciprocally, Bamber dyed his hair darker to better match Olmos' coloring.
+Reciprocally, Bamber dyed his hair darker to better match Olmos's coloring.